 Applying for legal support

 Journalists, media workers, and media organisations who are at legal risk because of their profession can request non-structural support from the Legal Defense Fund.
-What we can offer:
+We can offer basic legal support for:

-- Your situation is a direct result of you being a media worker or media organisation;
+- Your legal situation is a direct result of you being a media worker or media organisation;

 - Your situation can be confirmed by at least two trusted sources outside of yourself.

 The fund will do the utmost to provide the support as soon as possible.
-For additional questions you can email us at email@example.com or contact our Free Press Unlimited office on: +31 20 8000 400
+In the most urgent cases, support can be offered within 24 hours.
+For additional questions you can email us at email@example.com or contact our Free Press Unlimited office on: +31 20 8000 400.

 Safety for journalists

 Together with our international partners we verify and discuss cases, coordinate joint efforts and aim to find sustainable solutions where possible.
-Free Press Unlimited currently coordinates its activities with the Journalists in Distress network, including the following partners:
+Free Press Unlimited currently coordinates its activities with the following networks.